YourFriendlyNeighbour666/W3DPCalc/README.md

 # W3DPCalc
 Wild 3D Print Offiline calculator.
-Basic calc that lets you estimate weight and costs.Create profiles for printers/filaments/parts etc
+Terminal based, simplistic calc that lets you estimate filament used weighh and costs.Create profiles for printers/filaments/parts etc
 This 3D Printing Cost Calculator is a Python script designed to help makers, hobbyists, and small businesses estimate the cost of 3D printing projects.
 It takes into account various factors such as material, electricity, depreciation of the printer, and labor costs.
 This tool is open-source and free for everyone to use and contribute to.

-Features
+# Features

+## Profile Management:
+    Create and manage profiles for:
+        - printers
+        - materials
+        - parts
-Profile Management: Create and manage profiles for printers, materials, and parts to quickly calculate costs for different configurations.
+    To quickly calculate costs for different configurations.

+## Cost Calculation:
-Cost Calculation: Calculate the cost of 3D printing based on material usage, electricity consumption, printer depreciation, and labor.
+    Calculate the cost of 3D printing based on material usage, electricity consumption, printer depreciation, and labor.
+## Material properties:
-Material Flexibility: Add new materials with specific properties like density and price, or select from a list of predefined materials.
+    Add new materials with specific properties like density and price, or select from a list of predefined materials.
+## Printer Database:
-Printer Database: Maintain a database of printer profiles, including purchase price, power consumption, and expected lifetime for accurate depreciation calculation.
+    Maintain a database of printer profiles, including purchase price, power consumption, and expected lifetime for accurate depreciation calculation.
+## Part Specifications:
-Part Specifications: Define parts with detailed specifications such as volume, print time, setup time, post-processing time, and the number of instances.
+    Define parts with detailed specifications such as volume, print time, setup time, post-processing time, and the number of instances.
+## Batch Processing:
-Batch Processing: Calculate costs for printing multiple instances of a part, with setup time added only once.
+    Calculate costs for printing multiple instances of a part, with setup time added only once.
+## Labor costs:
-Labor Costing: Include labor costs in the calculation, with the ability to specify different labor rates for setup and post-processing.
+    Include labor costs in the calculation, with the ability to specify different labor rates for setup and post-processing.
+## Electricity costs:
-Electricity Costing: Input the cost of electricity per kWh as a global setting to be used in all calculations.
+Input the cost of electricity per kWh as a global setting to be used in all calculations.
+## Depreciation Calculation:
-Depreciation Calculation: Determine the depreciation cost of the printer over its useful life, factored into the total cost of printing.
+    Determine the depreciation cost of the printer over its useful life, factored into the total cost of printing.
+## Output Details:
-Output Details: Get detailed breakdowns of costs per instance and for the entire batch, including material, electricity, depreciation, labor, and total costs.
+    Get detailed breakdowns of costs per instance and for the entire batch, including material, electricity, depreciation, labor, and total costs.
+## Unit Conversion
-Unit Conversion: Automatically convert between different units of measurement for volume and weight.
+    : Automatically convert between different units of measurement for volume and weight.
+## JSON Storage:
-JSON Storage: Save and load profiles and settings in JSON format for easy editing and sharing.
+    Save and load profiles and settings in JSON format for easy editing and sharing.
-User-Friendly Input: Interactive prompts guide the user through the process of creating profiles and calculating costs.
+## User-Friendly Input: Interactive prompts guide the user through the process of creating profiles and calculating costs.

-Future Updates
+# Future Updates

-Parts Database: Implement a comprehensive database to store and retrieve previously calculated parts for ease of cost estimation in future projects.
+- Parts Database: Implement a comprehensive database to store and retrieve previously calculated parts for ease of cost estimation in future projects.
-Enhanced Reporting: Develop advanced reporting features to visualize cost breakdowns and historical data trends.
+-  Enhanced Reporting: Develop advanced reporting features to visualize cost breakdowns and historical data trends.
-API Integration: Integrate with APIs to fetch real-time prices for materials and electricity to keep cost estimations up to date.
+- API Integration: Integrate with APIs to fetch real-time prices for materials and electricity to keep cost estimations up to date.
-User Interface: Create a web-based interface to allow users to manage profiles and calculate costs without needing to run a Python script.
+- User Interface: Create a web-based interface to allow users to manage profiles and calculate costs without needing to run a Python script.
-Multi-Language Support: Localize the application to support multiple languages, making it accessible to a global audience.
+- Multi-Language Support: Localize the application to support multiple languages, making it accessible to a global audience.
-Customizable Templates: Provide templates for common part profiles and printer settings to streamline the setup process for new users.
+- Customizable Templates: Provide templates for common part profiles and printer settings to streamline the setup process for new users.

-Getting Started
+# Getting Started
 To use the 3D Printing Cost Calculator, clone the repository and run the script in a Python 3 environment:

 git clone https://github.com/YourFriendlyNeighbour666/W3DPCalc